adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » We don't receive wisdom; we must discover it for ourselves after a journey that no one can take for us or spare us. - Marcel Proust</code></pre>
+<pre><code>1 » In friendship as well as love, ignorance very often contributes more to our happiness than knowledge. - François de La Rochefoucauld</code></pre>
-<pre><code>2 » The amount of happiness that you have depends on the amount of freedom you have in your heart. - Thích Nhất Hạnh</code></pre>
+<pre><code>2 » Technology is nothing.
+What's important is that you have a faith in people, that they're basically good and smart, and if you give them tools, they'll do wonderful things with them. - Steve Jobs</code></pre>
-<pre><code>3 » An invasion of armies can be resisted, but not an idea whose time has come. - Victor Hugo</code></pre>
+<pre><code>3 » Good advice is always certain to be ignored, but that's no reason not to give it. - Agatha Christie</code></pre>
 </details>

 <!--END_SECTION:waka-->